Designing with diversity and inclusion in mind adds real value

 5. Create a design that benefits the end user, not the designer.

 6. And finally, incorporate lessons learned as you go to continuously improve this process.

 The possibilities of D&I Design are vast, but from my discussions with some of our clients, a few opportunities and considerations have been identified:

 - Make decisions at the appropriate time.
 Engagement with stakeholders for scope decisions requires considerations very early in the project development.
 Design development opportunities should be made throughout the project (layout optimization, for example)

 - Use technology to our advantage.
 Leverage digital project delivery for training and communication and technology to improve working conditions (automated underground loaders)

 - Consider future workforce early.
 What do you want the future workforce to look like (organizational design) and how does the design ensure your vision is met?

-As the managing director for engineering delivery at Hatch, Laura is responsible for successful engineering project outcomes for our global engineering services.
+As the managing director for transportation at Hatch, Laura is responsible for the rail, highway, bridges, port and aviation business unit.
 Laura is a mechanical engineer with an undergraduate degree from the University of Texas at Austin, Texas, USA and a master’s degree in engineering from McMaster University, Hamilton, Canada.